spatialos/gdk-for-unity/docs/content/intro-reference.md

 ### Workflows

-#### GameObject-MonoBehaviour
+#### MonoBehaviour

-If you are using the GameObject-MonoBehaviour workflow, you should look at [How to link SpatialOS entities with GameObjects]({{urlRoot}}/content/gameobject/linking-spatialos-entities.md), once you have looked at the above three documents.
+If you are using the MonoBehaviour workflow, you should look at [How to link SpatialOS entities with GameObjects]({{urlRoot}}/content/gameobject/linking-spatialos-entities.md), once you have looked at the above three documents.

 #### ECS